 A probable rubella case requires:

-one of them is likely to be infectious (from about one week before to at least four days after appearance of the rash), and
+- one of them is likely to be infectious (about one week before to at least four days after appearance of rash) and

-the other has an illness which starts 14 to 23 days after this contact, and
+- the other has an illness which starts within 14 and 23 days after this contact. and

 Congenital Rubella Infection (CRI)